longtongster/statistic-guide/README.md

 ### Effects
 A measure of strenght between two variables.
 The `p_value` measures if there is a relation, the effect size is the strenght of the relationship.

 One measure to calculate `Cohen's d`.
+This measure seems similar or the same to the t-test value used to test if differences in mean between two samples is the same.

 Effect size of pearson's correlation r is $r^2$.